flengyel/ansible_secrets/README.md

 #### Ansible Vault

 This component protects the GPG passphrase.
-The passphrase--which is the key to unlock all the application passwords--isstored in an encrypted Ansible Vault file that resides within the **Ansible Deployment Project** directory.Access to this vault is controlled by a separate Vault password known only to the administrator.
+The passphrase--which is the key to unlock all the application passwords--is stored in an encrypted Ansible Vault file that resides within the **Ansible Deployment Project** directory.Access to this vault is controlled by a separate Vault password known only to the administrator.

 #### Linux Permissions